trustrachel/pycon-2014-talk/abstract.md

 OBJECTIVES
 ----------

 Users of Flask will learn how to extend it and make shareable, reuseable libraries.
-Application developers not familiar with Flask get an idea of its capabilities for future projects.
+Application developers not familiar with Flask will get an idea of its capabilities and totally want to use it.

 DETAILED ABSTRACT
 -----------------

-tbd

 OUTLINE
 -------